FStanczyk/FStanczyk/README.md

 Currently working on Autonomous Market Maker in solidity (Uniswapv3 like).
 Learning about Constant Product Formula, liquidity pools and sharestake'ing.

-Beside that I am constantly learning Solidity, Javascript / Typescript, React, Python and C++ as well as frameworks such as Brownie, Ethers or UseDapp.
+Beside that I am constantly learning Solidity, Javascript / Typescript, React, Python and C++ as well as frameworks such as hardhat, Ethers or UseDapp.

 At the moment I am working on some Solidity projects and Javascript+React workout planner;